 When is Rent Due?

-Minnesota state law does not stipulate when rent is due.
-For this reason, it is essential that the date rent must be paid by as well as the means by which it should be paid is specified in the rental contract.
-There is no grace period offered by Minnesota state law.
+Minnesota state law does not state when rent is due.
+For this reason, it is important that the date rent must be paid is specified in the rental agreement.
+There is no grace period offered by MN law as well.

-- Covenant Disallowing Unlawful Activities (Minn.
-Statute § 504B.171): Each lease agreement must include a covenant that specifies a number of unlawful activities that cannot take place in the rental dwelling.
+- Covenant Disallowing Unlawful Activities (§ 504B.171): Each lease must include a covenant that specifies certain unlawful activities cannot take place in the rental dwelling.
 These activities include prostitution, the unlawful use or possession of a firearm, and the possession of stolen property or property obtained by robbery.

-- Inspection and Condemnation Orders Disclosure (Minn.
-Statute § 504B.195): Landlords must disclose a copy of all outstanding inspection orders for which “a citation has been issued, pertaining to a rental unit or common area, specifying code violations issued under section 504B.185, that the housing inspector identifies as requiring notice because the violations threaten the health or safety of the tenant, and all outstanding condemnation orders and declarations that the premises are unfit for human habitation.”
+- Inspection and Condemnation Orders Disclosure (§ 504B.195): Landlords are required to disclose a copy of all outstanding inspection orders, so long a citation has been issued citing code violations found in section 504B.185, that the housing inspector identifies as requiring notice due to the violations potentially threatening the health and/or safety of the tenant(s).

-- Lead Paint Disclosure: Federal law requires landlords of rental properties nationwide that were built prior to 1978 to disclose any known lead paint hazards to tenants.
+- Lead Paint Disclosure: Federal law requires landlords of properties built prior to 1978 to disclose any known lead paint hazards to tenants.
 Landlords are also obliged to provide tenants with a government-issued pamphlet which explores the subject further.

-- Names and Addresses (Minn.
-Statute § 504B.181, Subd.
+- Names and Addresses (§ 504B.181, Subd.
 1): The names and addresses of the landlord and the party authorized to act on their behalf must be disclosed in the rental agreement or in writing prior to the commencement of the tenancy.
-They should also be posted in a conspicuous place on the rental premises.
+They should also be placed in the rental premises, if reasonable.